python/mypy/README.md

 License
 -------

-Mypy is licensed under the terms of the MIT license (see the file LICENSE).
+Mypy is licensed under the terms of the MIT License (see the file LICENSE).